becodeorg/hamilton-8-hiking-project-hikequest/README.md

 # HikeQuest - Your Ultimate Hiking Partner

-Welcome to the HikeQuest repository!
-Here, you'll find all the resources and code necessary to bring your favorite hiking partner to life.
+Welcome to HikeQuest!
+Your new favorite hiking partner.

 ## What is HikeQuest?